Values Clarification

 🛠️ Tips and Tools for Values Clarification

 • Values Discovery.
 The first step in clarifying your values is to identify and discover them in the first place.
-While there are many ways to do this, a simple and straightforward approach is to read and reflect on a personal values list and reflect on any that seem especially interesting or resonant.
+While there are many ways to do this, I created a brief Values Discovery Toolkit that walks you through a handful of my favorite values discovery exercises.

 • Values Prioritization.
 Do you value generosity?
 Of course!
 Do you value self-care?
 Of course!
 But what if those values come into conflict?
 What if being generous means sacrificing your self-care?
 What if prioritizing self-care means you will have to make sacrifices in your ability to be generous?
 Values will inevitably come into conflict.
 The question is, are you prepared for that?
 Have you reflected on how you will navigate conflicting values?
 Prioritizing your values is just as important as identifying them.